-Our management may not be able to maintain control of a target business after our initial business combination.
-We cannot provide assurance that, upon loss of control of a target business, new management will possess the skills, qualifications or abilities necessary to profitably operate such business.
+Our management is not expected to maintain control of the post-combination company.
+We cannot provide assurance that, upon loss of control of the post-combination business, new management will possess the skills, qualifications or abilities necessary to profitably operate such business.

-We may structure our initial business combination so that the post-transaction company in which our public stockholders own shares will own less than 100% of the equity interests or assets of a target business, but we will only complete such business combination if the post-transaction company owns or acquires 50% or more of the outstanding voting securities of the target or otherwise acquires a controlling interest in the target sufficient for us not to be required to register as an investment company under the Investment Company Act.
+The Business Combination was structured so that the post-transaction company in which our public stockholders own shares will own less than 100% of the equity interests or assets of a target business.
+We will only complete such business combination if the post-transaction company owns or acquires 50% or more of the outstanding voting securities of the target or otherwise acquires a controlling interest in the target sufficient for us not to be required to register as an investment company under the Investment Company Act.
 We will not consider any transaction that does not meet such criteria.
-Even if the post-transaction company owns 50% or more of the voting securities of the target, our stockholders prior to the business combination may collectively own a minority interest in the post-business combination company, depending on valuations ascribed to the target and us in the business combination.
-For example, we could pursue a transaction in which we issue a substantial number of new shares of Class A Common Stock in exchange for all of the outstanding capital stock of a target.
-In this case, we would acquire a 100% interest in the target.
-However, as a result of the issuance of a substantial number of new shares of Class A Common Stock, our stockholders immediately prior to such transaction could own less than a majority of our outstanding Class A Common Stock subsequent to such transaction.
+We anticipate that our stockholders prior to the business combination will collectively own a minority interest in the post-business combination company.
 In addition, other minority stockholders may subsequently combine their holdings resulting in a single person or group obtaining a larger share of the company's shares than we initially acquired.
-Accordingly, this may make it more likely that our management will not be able to maintain control of the target business.
+Accordingly, we do not expect that our management will be able to maintain control of the target business.